 ACCESSIBILITY IN THE PUBLIC RIGHT-OF-WAY

 The City takes pride in providing sidewalks that are readily accessible and usable by all pedestrians.
-The City's Sidewalk Network Inventory and Assessment and ADA Transition Plan for Public Right-of-Way Facilities provide information on sidewalk, curb ramps, pedestrian signals and future improvements to enhance accessibility.
-Go to the Sidewalk Inventory and Assessment link to learn more.
+The City's Sidewalk Network Inventory and Assessment and Transition Plan: Accessibility of Pedestrian Facilities in the Public Right-of-Way provide information on sidewalk, curb ramps, pedestrian signals and future improvements to enhance accessibility.

 REPORT A CONCERN